-- it may be beneficial to introduce market-led leasing (i.e. the ability for MNOs to lease specific frequencies for a defined time period, rather than to make an outright trade) - local access licensing has largely addressed the disadvantages of not having a leasing framework, but enabling MNOs to make leasing agreements directly with third parties would provide additional flexibility - Auctions: - Ofcom should (continue to) take due care when designing auctions (consideration of objectives, and the design of an auction to meet the objectives of the award, will continue to be needed on a band-by-band basis) - this is especially true where there may be a possible opportunity for sharing between mobile and other (existing or new) services in the same bands, which is expected to become more relevant as there is a shift to higher frequencies - Pricing: - the answer is implicitly 'yes', given that we consider the argument for using AIP-based ALFs to provide extra incentive for more-efficient use to be weak
+- it may be beneficial to introduce market-led leasing (i.e. the ability for MNOs to lease specific frequencies for a defined time period) - local access licensing has largely addressed the disadvantages of not having a leasing framework, but enabling MNOs to make leasing agreements directly with third parties would provide additional flexibility - a potential alternative might be for Ofcom to modify/clarify the existing local access licensing framework to achieve a similar result - Auctions: - auctions will likely continue to be the best option available for assigning new nationwide spectrum licences, though Ofcom should (continue to) take due care when designing auctions (with consideration of specific requirements on a band-by-band basis) - as supply shifts to higher frequencies, regionally defined and/or local/shared licences may become more appropriate - auctioning wide-area licences where demand exceeds supply (e.g. city centres) is still expected to represent the most transparent approach, but FCFS administrative assignment of local licences elsewhere may be appropriate at higher frequencies - Pricing: - the answer is implicitly 'yes', given that we consider the argument for using AIP-based ALFs to provide extra incentive for more-efficient use to be weak (and that raising the level of ALFs above opportunity cost would not be likely to increase spectrum efficiency)